This page contains all of the information authors need on how to submit their paper:

 Meeting reports should focus on content and contain up to 2,000 words, 10 references (including, when possible, links to full reports of conference activities) and no illustrations.
 Before submitting a meeting report, please contact the editorial team.

 News are short texts related to current public health events, either authored or commissioned by the Health Press editorial team.
 Their length is usually 400 words, with five or fewer references and no illustrations.
-News do not have more than one or two authors.
+News does not have more than one or two authors.